 What you will create

-To make everything work(on the interaction part), we will use a little bit of logic to respond to the Click or Tap event in order to change the selected option (but we will not gonna use global variables for this, instead we will take advantage of local variables).
+To make everything work(on the interaction part), we will use a bit of logic to respond to the Click or Tap event in order to change the selected option (but we will not be going to use global variables for this, instead we will take advantage of local variables).

 The level of difficulty is easy to medium.
-Everything was broken into 2 steps so you can follow along more easily.
+Everything was broken into 2 steps, so you could follow along more easily.

 Step 1 — Building the necessary shapes

 In this step, we are going to create all the necessary shapes for our segmented control.
 To see an overview of the shapes and structure, take a look at the image below.

 Basically, we have only one group called “Segmented Control” and inside we have:

 “Options” group — In this group there are all the options for this control, these are named with the “+” prefix to indicate that will hold the interaction (in the next step)